Local Attractions Guide

 Dinner: 6:30pm-4am (Tue-Sat), 6:30pm-10:30pm (Sun-Mon)

-Mr and Mrs Bund is Shanghai's best contemporary French restaurant.
+Mr and Mrs Bund is Shanghai's highly recognized French restaurant.
 The restaurant offers a relaxing and chic atmosphere and is located in a heritage building directly on the Bund.

 M on the Bund (Fusion)